martin-chatterjee/vfxtest/README.md

 right now. :)

-If there already happens to be an existing go-to solution for this problem out there in the interwebs, I'd love to know about it!
+If there already happens to be an existing go-to solution for this problem out there on the interwebs, I'd love to know about it!

 Also if any part of this could be improved (or makes your eyes bleed) please give me a heads up! :)